Satellite Collections North

 Most of the AKS and KKS accessions are propagated in vitro, although some accessions are also grown in the field for the purpose of phenotypic evaluation, the control of genetic purity and to generate tubers.
 In addition, some materials are subjected to cryopreservation, conducted at IPK by the Cryo and Stress Biology Research Group based at Gatersleben.
 The WKS accessions are seed-propagated from greenhouse-grown plants and the resulting seed is divided between IPK Gene Bank’s 4°C storage facility or the Malchow site on the Baltic Sea island of Poel and the Svalbard Global Seed Vault in Spitzbergen.

-In cooperation with the Julius Kuehn Institute in Groß Lüsewitz and Kleinmachnow and BTL Bio-Test Labor GmbH, screens for resistance are conducted against the fungi Phytophthora infestans and Synchytium endobioticum, and the nematode Globodera pallida.
+In cooperation with the Julius Kuehn Institute in Groß Lüsewitz and Kleinmachnow and BTL Bio-Test Labor GmbH, screens for resistance are conducted against the pathogens Phytophthora infestans and Synchytium endobioticum, and the nematode Globodera pallida.
 These data are available on the internet or by request.